UWPR/Comet/parameters/parameters_202101/variable_mod01.md

 Example:
 ```
 variable_mod01 = 15.9949 M 0 3 -1 0 0 0.0
 variable_mod02 = 79.966331 STY 0 3 -1 0 0 97.976896  ... possible phosphorylation on any S, T, Y residue with a neutral loss of 98
-variable_mod02 = 79.966331 STY 0 3 -1 0 1 0.0</tt> &nbsp; &nbsp; ... force peptide IDs to contain at least one phosphorylation mod
+variable_mod02 = 79.966331 STY 0 3 -1 0 1 0.0        ... force peptide IDs to contain at least one phosphorylation mod
-variable_mod01 = 42.010565 nK 0 3 -1 0 0 0.0</tt> &nbsp; &nbsp; ... acetylation mod to lysine and N-terminus of all peptides
+variable_mod01 = 42.010565 nK 0 3 -1 0 0 0.0         ... acetylation mod to lysine and N-terminus of all peptides
-variable_mod01 = 15.994915 n 0 3 0 0 0 0.0</tt> &nbsp; &nbsp; ... oxidation of protein's N-terminus
+variable_mod01 = 15.994915 n 0 3 0 0 0 0.0           ... oxidation of protein's N-terminus
-variable_mod01 = 28.0 c 0 3 8 1 0 0.0</tt> &nbsp; &nbsp; ... modification applied to C-terminus as long as the C-term residue is one of last 9 residues in protein
+variable_mod01 = 28.0 c 0 3 8 1 0 0.0                ... modification applied to C-terminus as long as the C-term residue is one of last 9 residues in protein
-variable_mod03 = -17.026549 Q 0 1 0 2 0 0.0</tt> &nbsp; &nbsp; ... cyclization of N-terminal glutamine to form pyroglutamic acid (elimination of NH3)
+variable_mod03 = -17.026549 Q 0 1 0 2 0 0.0          ... cyclization of N-terminal glutamine to form pyroglutamic acid (elimination of NH3)
-variable_mod04 = -18.010565 E 0 1 0 2 0 0.0</tt> &nbsp; &nbsp; ... cyclization of N-terminal glutamic acid to form pyroglutamic acid (elimination of H2O)
+variable_mod04 = -18.010565 E 0 1 0 2 0 0.0          ... cyclization of N-terminal glutamic acid to form pyroglutamic acid (elimination of H2O)
 ```

 Here is a binary modification search example of triple SILAC plus acetylation of lysine.